craftercms/docs/source/site-administrators/engine/engine-saml2-configuration.rst

 -------------------------

-You will need to add & commit the keystore and descriptor files manually to the site repository, the location will depend of the configuration used, the following example uses the default locations:
+You will need to add & commit the keystore and descriptor files manually to the site repository, the location will depend on the configuration used.
+The following example uses the default locations:

 .. code-block:: bash
   :linenos: